Your new symphonic season 2020-2021... is now available !

 The team of the Belgian National Orchestra

-This season, the orchestra performs alongside soloists such as Khatia Buniatishvili, Renaud Capuçon, Jonas Kaufmann, Nelson Freire, Steven Isserlis, Michelle DeYoung and Branford Marsalis among others, and under the direction of guest conductors such as Stanislav Kochanovsky, Cristian Măcelaru and Hartmut Haenchen among others.
+This season the Belgian National Orchestra welcomes soloists such as Khatia Buniatishvili, Renaud Capuçon, Jonas Kaufmann, Nelson Freire, Steven Isserlis, Michelle DeYoung and Branford Marsalis.
+Guest conductors include Stanislav Kochanovsky, Cristian Măcelaru and Hartmut Haenchen.
+These are all great talents that you are welcome to come and meet them.